Using a custom build pipeline with Azure Static Web Apps

 • Gérald Barré

-Azure Static Web Apps allows to host static web sites and their API.
-They also provide a GitHub action to build and deploy your application.
-The GitHub action automatically detects the kind of project from the sources and builds it.
-It currently supports many JavaScript frameworks and static site generators like Hugo, Gastby, Angular, React, Svelte, Vue, or Blazor.
-While this magic works most of the time, it may fail if your project has specific requirements.
+Azure Static Web Apps lets you host static websites and their APIs, and includes a GitHub Action to build and deploy your application.
+The action automatically detects the project type and builds it, supporting many JavaScript frameworks and static site generators such as Hugo, Gatsby, Angular, React, Svelte, Vue, and Blazor.
+While this works well in most cases, it can fail if your project has specific requirements.

 .github/workflows/deploy.yml (YAML)